Gigaspaces/xap-docs/site/content/xap/12.2/started/xap-in-5-minutes.markdown

 ---
 type: post122
 title:  XAP in 5 Minutes
-categories: XAP122TUT, OSS
+categories: XAP122GS, OSS
-parent: none
+parent: xap-basics.html
 weight: 400
 ---

 This tutorial explains how to deploy and use a XAP [Data Grid](/product_overview/the-in-memory-data-grid.html) from a Java client application.